RayneKs/TCW-TrainToChangeTheWorld/site/content/values/_index.md

 title: "Values"
 image: /img/about-jumbotron.jpg
 values:
-  - heading: "TCW empowers countless individuals"
+  - heading: "TCW empowers people"
     text: >
       This is a test sentence, Coffee is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown